-Thanks to iCloud, backing up your iOS contacts is pretty easy.
-But what if you want to change the device or share the contacts with other devices?
-That’s quite simple as well.
-As there are multiple ways to export iPhone Contacts from iCloud.
+Thanks to iCloud, backing up your iOS Contacts is pretty easy.
+But what if you want to change the device or share the Contacts with other devices?
+That’s quite simple as well—there are multiple ways to export iPhone Contacts from iCloud.

-Depending upon your need, you can either export contacts via VCard (VCF) format or in Excel/CSV format.
-And we are going to share an in-depth guide for both the methods.
+Depending on your needs, you can either export your Contacts via VCard (VCF) format or in Excel/CSV format.
+In this guide, we’ll share an in-depth guide with you for both methods.

-But before we proceed, ensure that your contacts are properly backed-up on your iCloud account.
+But before we proceed, make sure that your Contacts are properly backed-up on your iCloud account.